To respond to an Invitation issued by the System, click to:

 Once you've used the System to issue an invitation, self-interest obliges the other side to use the System to determine whether your undisclosed settlement amount falls within a range that is acceptable to the other side (by simply commiting to settle for that amount if, and only if, it falls within that range).
 If it does, then the claim settles for that amount at that time.

-If the claim does not settle for that amount by the deadline, then (1) the System won't disclose that amount or disclose any use (or non-use) of the System made by the other side, (2) a party that has used the System can download a confidential Certificate attesting to the manner in which that party used it and the results of that use, and (3) the System won't permit either party, over the objection of the other, to use the System again with respect to that claim.
+If the claim does not settle for that amount by the deadline, then (1) the System won't disclose that amount or disclose any use (or non-use) of the System made by the other side, (2) a party that has used the System can download a confidential Certificate attesting to the manner in which that party used it and the results of that use, and (3) the System won't generally permit either party, over the objection of the other, to use the System again with respect to that claim.

 Unlike all other dispute-resolution methods (including litigation, arbitration, mediation, direct negotiation, and all on-line